gahgsp/abarantia/README.md

 - [x] new App Router
 - [x] read MDX files dynamically as blog post
-- [x] image optimization using the Image component
+- [x] image optimization using the Image Component
 - [ ] customize and style the loaded MDX file
 - [x] use React Query
 - [x] add a SQL database and load data from it